 Even the drinks were fun.
 The "Pink Yink Drink" is strawberry lemonade and the "Seuss Juice" is bottled Kool-aid bursts.

 My absolute favorite thing at the party were these DIY Trufulla Trees inspired by The Lorax.
-We made these wacky trees using yellow buckets, fluffy blue decorations, pvc pipes, electrical tape and Dr Seuss 1 Fish 2 Fish cutouts.
+We made these wacky trees using yellow buckets, fluffy blue paper flower decorations, pvc pipes, electrical tape and Dr Seuss 1 Fish 2 Fish cutouts.

 The Trufulla trees, paired with some Dr. Seuss books, made a great centerpiece for the table.